How to Treat Rosacea in Bologna

 It’s important to understand that doctors must responsibly evaluate each case individually.
 They can’t simply prescribe medication solely based on a patient’s request or a recommendation from another doctor without confirming that it’s suitable for the patient’s specific condition.

 Absolutely!
 As soon as you send in your request, it’s instantly received by the doctors who are on duty at that moment.
-It doesn’t matter if it’s late at night, early on a Sunday morning, or even on October 4th when Bologna celebrates the Feast of Saint Petronius—there’s always someone ready to help.
+It doesn’t matter if it’s late at night, early on a Sunday morning, or even on September 4th when Bologna celebrates San Petronio, its patron saint—there’s always someone ready to help.
 When you get an appointment option, just remember that a real doctor has seen your request and is ready to assist you.

 You can message your physician with follow-up questions at no additional cost for up to 7 days after the video visit.